DrishtiShrrrma/llama-2-7b-chat-gptq-english-quotes/README.md

 3. Note that the AutoGPTQ library provides more advanced usage (triton backend, fused attention, fused MLP) that are not integrated with Optimum.
 4. Only 4-bit models are supported with exllama kernels for now.
 5. It is recommended to disable the exllama kernel when you are finetuning your model with peft.
+6. The model parameters themselves remain quantized to 4-bits for the forward pass, but the training process (calculating gradients, weight updates) utilizes the more numerical-friendly half-precision format to accelerate computations.

 ###### References: